 The University of Milan provides:

-For administrative information including matriculation, transfers, careers, exams, and degree applications, please contact the Registrars:
+For administrative information including matriculation, transfers, careers, exams, and degree applications, please contact the Registrars as described

 The University Study and Career Guidance Service (COSP) coordinates programme orientation and career guidance services for students and graduates.